Clinician and Physician user personas

 As part of a lean in-house Integrated Marketing Team, we were short on resources to execute this project, and an abbreviated timeline added some stressful moments.
 It was an ambitious project on a tight budget.
 If we were allowed greater affordances, I would have extended the development timeline and recruited assistance/contractors to help upload content after the WordPress site was in place.
 This was a very heavy lift for one person to own in a short timeframe.

 All that being said, I am proud of the outcome and the results we achieved in only 5 weeks.
-There are some items that still need refinement, but as with all digital products that are shipped, it is an iterative process!
+There are some areas to refine, but as with all digital products that are shipped, it is an iterative process!

 Thank you for reading!